freekrai/GA-Status/README.md

 Populate this with your email address and password you use for Google Analytics and then replace [ID OF THE PROFILE YOU ARE DISPLAYING FROM GA] with the profile ID for the site you wish to view.

+Then add the URL to your statusboard and you will start seeing Visits and Page Views displayed pretty quickly..

 ### To get your profile ID,

 Log in to your google analytics account and click the site you want to generate a report for.